top of page

 We believe this intention embodies a key tenet in sustainable tourism – visitation enhances host communities rather than depletes it.

-Gathering a basket of tales to share along The Whale Trail is a chance to recast the net, bring old stories to the surface, take new soundings, and bring fresh perspectives into the light – oral histories, memoir, modern science, and the rich collections of The Prow, Te Ara and other repositories.
+Gathering a basket of tales to share along The Whale Trail will recast the net, bring old stories to the surface, take new soundings, and bring fresh perspectives into the light – oral histories, memoir, modern science, and the rich collections of The Prow, Te Ara and other repositories.

 The Whale Trail is as much about creating a world-class experiences as it is about connecting our communities.